asifmdaano/30DaysJsChallenge/Day2- Operators/day2Readme.md

 ## Feature Request:

 1. **Arithmetic Operations Script:** Write  a script that performs basic arithmetic operations (addition, subtraction, multiplication, division, remainder) on two number and log the results to the console.
-2. **Comparison and Loggical Operator Script:** Create a script that compare two numbers using different comparision operators and combines conditions using logical operators, logging the results.
+2. **Comparison and Logical Operator Script:** Create a script that compare two numbers using different comparison operators and combines conditions using logical operators, logging the results.
 3. **Ternary Operator Script:** Write a script that uses the ternary operator to determine if a number is positive or negative and logs the result.

 ## Achievement:

-By the end of these activites, students will:
+By the end of these activities, students will:
 - Understand and use of arithmetic operators to perform basic calculations.
 - Use assignment operators to modify variable values.
-- Compare values using comarison operators.
+- Compare values using comparison operators.
 - Combine conditions using logical operators.
 - Use the ternary operator for concise conditional expressions.